MEET THE TEAM.

 After being a while there he discovered his passion for artificial intelligence and his desire to learn more about this fascinating field led him to join the Computer Vision group of TECNALIA in 2018.

 Bachelor’s Degree in Computer Science (Deusto University) and Master in Robotics and Automation (The University of the Basque Country).
-He has worked at Tecnalia since 1992 and has been a Professor of Machine Vision at Deusto University.
-His work is mainly focused on the development of advanced quality control systems for the steel industry.
-He holds numerous patents and publications and is also a sales manager in the Computer Vision Area at Tecnalia.
+He has worked at Tecnalia since 1992 and has been a lecturer of Machine Vision at Deusto University (2000-2006).
+His work is mainly focused on the development of advanced quality control systems for the industry.
+He holds 6 patents and several publications and is also a sales manager in the Computer Vision Area at Tecnalia.
+His work has been distinguished with the ONCE Award in Research .
+He is member del Joint Scientific and Industrial Advisory Board of the E.M.V.A (European Machine Vision Association) Forum.

 Industrial Engineer and Industrial Automation and Electronics by The University of the Basque Country.
 He has been a researcher at Tecnalia since 2004 working in numerous machine vision applications, mainly in biometric systems, access control as well as in industrial applications.
 At present he is researching in the field of bioinspired colour models for the automated segmentation of digital images.